lightbulb-framework/lightbulb-framework.github.io/_posts/2017-11-03-census-blogpost.md

   - Framework
 ---

 This blog post serves as a followup to the B-Sides Athens 2017 talk entitled “Lightbulb framework – shedding light on the dark side of WAFs and Filters”.
-Three example are included:
+Three (3) examples are included:

 - Using GOFA to assess ModSecurity CRS 2.99 against SQL injections
 - Using SFADiff to assess PHPIDS 0.7 against XSS attacks